Search, Social Tactics Critical To Online Visibility

 - How do you stack up against key competitors in your market?
 Rate their web sites on the above factors.
 See what other insights you can gather from their site.

 - Take the Google test.
 Conduct a market search just like a prospective client does.
 Enter a few key words, such as your home town and words that describe your business.
-For example, my clients might search Denver Advertising Agency or Phoenix PR firm.
+For example, my clients might search Denver PR firm or PR firm Phoenix.
 Experiment with several searches to see who dominates this powerful platform.
 If you aren’t showing up on the first page of search results, you have work to do.

 - When was the last time that you were featured in local, regional or national news?
 Earning media coverage is one of the most powerful tactics that a business can pursue.
 People trust third-party news, it positions you as a leader and it can feed your online outreach machine.
 Posting news coverage to your social accounts in a meaningful way can move the meter in many ways.
 Do you have a system for spotting and creating news?
 Do you have any media relationships?
 Start building a list of potential news opportunities and pitch them to the right reporters and editors.